atom/atom/docs/upgrading/upgrading-your-package.md

 TextEditorView
 ScrollView
 SelectListView
-Workspace
-WorkspaceView
 ```

 ### The New

 Atom no longer provides these view helpers baked in.
-They are now available from two npm packages: `space-pen`, and `atom-space-pen-views`
+Atom core is now 'view agnostic'.
+The preexisting view system is available from two npm packages: `space-pen`, and `atom-space-pen-views`

 `space-pen` now provides